Play XML Entities

 Detecting this kind of bugs in the wild

-In the wild, you can't be sure that the server will be allowed to connect back to you.
+In the wild, you cannot be sure that the server will be allowed to connect back to you.
 To detect this bug (and if the server resolves external names), you can use DNS.

 To do so, you just need to setup a DNS server and monitor its logs.
-Then you can send the initial request with a XML entity pointing to your domain: http://rand0m123.blah.ptl.io/.
-If the server is vulnerable to XML entity attacks (and can resolve external DNS name), you will see a DNS query from the vulnerable server.
+Then you can send the initial request with an XML entity pointing to your domain: http://rand0m123.blah.ptl.io/.
+If the server is vulnerable to XML entities attacks (and can resolve external DNS names), you will see a DNS query from the vulnerable server.

 Finding the secret URL